 Ease of use: Magento platform is created for developers, and the advanced setup requires proficient developers as it is complicated for beginner developers.
 If you have a skilled developer on your side, you can use tons of built-in features offered by this powerful platform.
 If you have only no experience with Magento, it can be hard for you to install it without a developer.

-Scalability: Since Magento is a resource-intensive software, you will have to hire a Magento developer to scale up your eCommerce website using Magento Community edition as you will have to look after the backup management, website optimization & caching, and do other technical routines.
+Scalability: Since Magento is a resource-intensive software, you will have to hire a Magento developer to scale up your eCommerce website using Magento Community edition.
+You will have to look after the backup management website optimization & caching and do other technical routines.
 This will also cost you to scale up your operations further.

 While scaling up the Woo-Commerce store, you might face some technical challenges.
-But the best part is, you can grow your store without having to spend much on your budget.
+The best part is that you can grow your store without spending much on your budget.

 As you plan to scale up your store, you should move to WordPress hosting providers to help you meet your business goal.

 Security: One of the essential factors to consider is security.
-You should keep in mind that no platform is 100% safe, but you can take several measures to ensure that your eCommerce store is secure.
-Woo-Commerce offers an SSL Certificate; on the other hand, Magento gives users dedicated security patches to boost the security of their e-commerce websites.
-Just like in other cases of integrating something with the Magento website, you will have to take assistance from e-commerce developers.
+It would be best if you kept in mind that no platform is 100% safe, but you can take several measures to ensure that your eCommerce store is secure.
+Woo-Commerce offers an SSL Certificate; on the other hand, Magento gives users dedicated security patches to boost their e-commerce websites’ security.
+Like in other cases of integrating something with the Magento website, you will have to assist e-commerce developers.

 Extensions & Integrations: Magento platform has a vast community of developers and agencies.
 You can avail of many free and paid plugins, depending on your requirements.